 First, my wife had the day planned.
 No, that’s not true because planned is too mild a word.
 She had my day fully scheduled.

 Our house is small, about 1,000 square feet.
-It has no basement and no second story, thus it has nowhere to hide.
+It has no basement and no second story, thus there is nowhere to hide.
 So for mutual protection during the winter months, my wife schedules our weekends at opposite ends of the house.
-The only escape is outside and beyond shouting distance, hence the appeal of ice-fishing and the root of my second conflict.
+The only escape is outside, beyond shouting distance, hence the appeal of ice-fishing and the root of my second conflict.

 People who do not live where men walk on water, imagine ice-fishing as something enjoyable.
 They have romantic notions of a hut on skids, a place where buddies chug-a-lug cheap beer while gazing at a hole in the floor in zen-like meditation.

 Sorry – but that is called meditating in a shack, not ice-fishing.

 Ice-fishing is best described as squatting on an upturned plastic bucket in a place where fish prefer to be rather than fishermen.

 You see, fish know all about escaping from wives.
 They know all about beer and zen-like meditation – because their very lives depend upon it.
 After all, who wants to be dragged into a dimly lit den and clubbed with a pipe by guys whose breath stinks of cheap beer?

 That is what Biker bars are for.

 Which is why fish never congregate below fish-shacks.
 Instead they hang out in the most miserable part of the lake, preferably under a railroad trestle or a busy free-way bridge.